Eyob721/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2-calloc.c

 - a function that allocates memory for an array of `nmemb` elements of `size` bytes each and returns a pointer to the allocated memory.

+3-array_range.c

+- a function that creates an array of integers